How to write a speech for kids is straightforward, truly! Once you've gained some experience you'll find it fun, as well as hugely rewarding.

 Use humor and personal storytelling to get your points across.

 Children of all ages love stories, especially personal ones.
 A story told well, with humor, will grab their attention faster and hold it longer than any other technique I know.
 Make it relevant, add characterization (voices and appropriate body language) and you'll have every child listening.

 You can find out more about incorporating stories into your speeches on these pages:

-- Use questions to ensure they're following you throughout your speech.
+Use interactive questions to ensure they're following you throughout your speech.
 'Have you got that?
 Nod your heads if you have.'

-Once you have the basic outline of you speech planned you're ready for the next step.
+Once you have the basic outline of your speech planned you're ready for the next step.

 Now you're going to trial your work.